 - Axis should have a smooth surface in order to minimize friction

-- Use a drill with 0.1 mm more diameter to adjust the gears bore
+- Use a drill with a little larger diameter (+0.1mm) to adjust the gears bore

 - Make sure you're drilling really centric and perpendicular